-Majority of the invoices are issued after the year end and receivables from these invoices are paid, except for 51 791 EUR (2019: nil) representing the accrued revenue from related party JSC Primero Finance as a result of revenue variable consideration recognition.
+Majority of the invoices are issued after the year end and receivables from these invoices are paid, except for EUR 227 047 (2020: EUR 51 791) representing the accrued revenue from related party JSC Primero Finance as a result of revenue variable consideration recognition.

 The Company assesses material amounts recovery individually.
 The Company's management decides on the performance assessment on an individual basis, reflecting the possibility of obtaining information on a particular contract asset and a significant increase in the credit risk of that particular contract asset.
 As at year end ECLs are as well assessed based on the expected settlements.
 The contract assets, which are settled shortly after end of reporting period, have no ECL recognised.
 The management has performed an assessment of the contract assets and concluded there is no significant credit risk increase.
-Accordingly, no ECL is recognized as at the end of the reporting period (2019: EUR 0 as well).
+Accordingly, no ECL is recognized as at the end of the reporting period (2020: EUR 0 as well).